spyder-ide/spyder-api-docs/docs/plugin_development.rst

 Publishing your plugin
 ======================

-Since the recommended way to install Spyder is through conda, the obvious choice would be to publish our plugin through a channel like conda-forge, but this is a task that is beyond the scope of this workshop due to its complexity.
+Since the recommended way to install Spyder is through conda, the obvious choice would be to publish our plugin through a channel like conda-forge, but this is a task that is beyond the scope of this tutorial due to its complexity.

 However, the tools used to publish packages in conda are usually based on the packages published in PyPI.
 So let's see how to publish our plugin there.